ORNL/DataFed/compose/README.md

 2. Opening the .env file and entering your configuration
 3. Running the generate_globus_files.sh script
 4. Building the images
-5. Running the compose file
+5. Running the Compose file
-6. Bringing down the compose file.
+6. Bringing down the Compose file.
 7. Running the cleanup_globus_files.sh if you want to remove the deployment key and start completely from scratch.